 5 Essential Rules for Anti Aging Workout Routines

-This was the result of a fitness level test that I did yesterday.
-And although it says I'm 74 years old, I'm only 3 days away from my 75th birthday, so it's reasonable to say I've knocked 43 years off my fitness age.
+This was the result of a fitness level test that I did 2 years ago, when I was 3 days away from my 75th birthday, so it's reasonable to say I'd knocked 43 years off my fitness age.